andyk/homework/hw1/README.md

    based on the observation it receives from env at each step.

 See `main.py` to see the MLflow worklflow defined.

+I saw a couple of errors when i originally installed gym and tried capturing videos of my rollouts that I think required to install a couple of dependencies on my Macbook Pro.
+You may need to do the same.
+I think one of them was GCCv6 (for the mujoco simulator) and one was some video dependency for rending mp4s.
+I *think* I installed both via brew per a little googling or instructions in the errrors.

 You can also run the individual stages of the multi-step workflow manually one at a time by calling mlflow run with each of the three entry points in succession